daichirata/fluent-plugin-gcs/README.md

 And see [official Time Sliced Output article](http://docs.fluentd.org/articles/output-plugin-overview#time-sliced-output-parameters)

+**blind_write**

+Doesn't check if an object exists in GCS before writing.
+Default is false.

+Allows to avoid granting of `storage.objects.get` permission.

+Warning!
+If the obkect exists and `storage.objects.delete` permission is not granted, there will be an unrecoverable error.
+Usage of `%{hex_random}` is recommended.

 ### ObjectMetadata

 User provided web-safe keys and arbitrary string values that will returned with requests for the file as "x-goog-meta-" response headers.